2019 Legislative Priorities

 Invest in State Capital Outlay for Michigan's Public Universities

 High-quality academic and research facilities are vital to ensuring that Michigan’s public universities remain competitive.
 Constructing technologically- and environmentally-sophisticated campus facilities requires a financing partnership between the state and its public universities.
-Although only two university projects were authorized between 2010 and 2015, the state has resumed investment in capital outlay in recent budgets by authorizing projects at a majority of the state universities.
-This is a commendable turnaround, and we encourage the state to continue its recent trend of providing capital outlay investment in its public universities.
+Although the state has resumed investment in capital outlay in recent budgets, most universities have only received one project during the past eight years.
+We encourage the state to continue its recent trend of providing capital outlay investment in its public universities.
+A few projects each year helps mitigate both the challenges to learning in aging buildings as well as the spike in labor and material costs when many institutions receive projects at once after a prolonged drought of projects.

 Also important is the need for state investment in existing infrastructure on public university campuses in order to maximize the lifespan of these important state assets.
 The state has not provided infrastructure, technology, equipment, and maintenance (ITEM) grants since 2000, shifting one more cost burden from the state to the universities.
+The state’s public universities have an estimated $6.1 billion in deferred maintenance to manage, covering everything from steam tunnels to roads to building structures.
 Ultimately, a portion of students’ tuition dollars end up paying for critical campus asset preservation needs; monies that would be better utilized for direct instruction.

 For more information on the state universities’ collective policy priorities, including data sources, see MASU’s Michigan Higher Education Public Policy Agenda, viewable online at www.masu.org.